 Item Description Restore Restore settings from an cfg file - Click the Select File button to specify a file to be restored or click USB Storage (if a USB storage disk connected) to choose the configuration file.
 This file is encrypted with password - Select to specify a password.
+Restore configuration except the login password - Select to exclude the password from getting restored from the backup.
 Restore - Click to initiate restoration of configuration.
 If the backup file is encrypted, you will be asked to enter the password.
 Backup Click it to perform the configuration backup of this router.
 Normal backup - Select to backup without a password.
 Protect full file with password- Select to encrypt the backup with a password.
 You will be prompted to enter the password as shown below: Backup Backup current settings into an cfg file.
 Normal backup.
 Protect full file with password.
-Password Confirm Password Note: Only 1-9, A-Z, a-Z, and ,;:<>>+= ?@#^!() are allowed.
-Backup Password - Enter a new password for encrypting the configuration file.
-Confirm Password - Enter the new password again for confirmation.
+Password (Max.
+23 characters allowed) Confirm Password (Max.
+23 characters allowed) Note: Only 1-9, A-Z, a-z, and ,;:<>+= ?@#^!() are allowed.
+Backup Password - Enter a new password for encrypting the configuration file. • Confirm Password - Enter the new password again for confirmation.
 Backup - Click to initiate the backup process.